issp-center-dev/TeNeS/docs/sphinx/en/install.rst

 .. admonition:: Use the pre-built mptensor

-   TeNeS is based on the parallerized tensor library ``mptensor``.
+   TeNeS is based on the parallelized tensor library ``mptensor``.
 The build system of TeNeS installs this automatically, but if you want to use the specific version of the mptensor (``<path>/lib/libmptensor.a``), please add the following option in cmake.
    ::

       $ cmake -DMPTENSOR_ROOT=<path> ../